CASTLE PEAK 14,265' AND CONUNDRUM PEAK 14,060'

 Climbing 14ers is less about conquering the landscape and more about knowing myself.
 It’s about facing my fears and doubts, my disappointments and failures.
 It’s about stepping into and embracing the qualities that define me as a person.
 The high country is a medium, a canvas on which I can explore the depths of my heart, and my soul.
 That I do so alone with such regularity is the natural parallel to the life I live- and love.
 While I value my many communities, those whom I love and who love me, when the setting sun dips below the amber horizon, we walk alone, each of us.
 We have to begin there.
-If I can’t be alone with myself, if I can’t forgive myself my inadequacies, if I can’t say at the end of the day “I’m a badass, and I love myself,” then all else is superficial.
+If I can’t be alone with myself, if I can’t forgive myself my inadequacies, if I can’t say at the end of the day “I’m a badass, and I love myself,” then all else is without meaning.
+A facade.
 I am the only person who can’t walk away from me.
 The relationship we maintain with ourselves is the most important one.
 I am the seed of my own life, and you the seed of yours.
-To live a healthy, meaningful life, we must cultivate that seed.
-Deep, raw relationship is both secondary and tantamount to the human experience.
-Only once we have found that in ourselves can we find it in others.
+To live a healthy, meaningful life, we must cultivate our seed.
+Deep, raw relationship is both tantamount and secondary to the human experience.
+Only once we have found that in ourselves can we find it with others.

 I was feeling summit fever all the way from Durango yesterday.
 Since I was down to just 14 peaks left of the 58 fourteeners here in Colorado, it was slim pickings for a route that I could tackle with a little snow and no ice axe.
 Of the ones I hadn’t yet climbed, there were really only two that I was comfortable even considering.
 I waffled back and forth most of the day yesterday before finally committing to Castle and Conundrum around 9p.
 Given the 6-hour drive from Durango to Aspen, I gave myself enough time for a 2-hour cat nap before my alarm buzzed.
 Typical.
 But I hadn’t driven 250 miles for nothing, so I got moving.